ffiInnovator/fabric-adventureworks-database/Readme.md

 ## Architecture

-The intent of this project is to illustrate a best practice approach to build a Medallion Architecture in Microsoft Fabric by using a different fit-for-purpose components for each layer.
-Lakehouses are used for raw data in the **bronze** layer, where each attribute is a string to ensure every row is ingested without error.
+The intent of this project is to illustrate a best practice approach to build a Medallion Architecture in Microsoft Fabric by using a different fit-for-purpose component for each layer.
+Lakehouses are used for raw data in the **_bronze_** layer, where each attribute is a string to ensure every row is ingested without error.

-The Warehouse hosts the **silver** with the data model needed to meet the business requirements.
+A Warehouse hosts the **_silver_** layer with the data model needed to meet the business requirements.
 It was chosen for two reasons;

 1. Many data types are not supported in Lakehouses.
 For instance, I faced challenges with boolean and binary (images).
 1. The SQL to create primary and foreign keys is not supported in Lakehouses.

-Finally, the **gold** layer utilizes SQL Database because it supports the richest set of SQL language and development capabities (e.g., stored procedures, user-defined functions, etc).
+Finally, the **_gold_** layer utilizes SQL Database because it supports the richest set of SQL language and development capabities (e.g., stored procedures, user-defined functions, etc).
 Semantic Models are built from the database to create a data mesh design and expose information as data products.
 This approach allows for reusable models for various users and business domains, enabling more fine-grained security, governance, and self-service reporting.

 ![Fabric AdventureWorks Architecture](resources/fabric-adventureworks-architecture.png "The Medallion architecture pattern implemented in Microsoft Fabric")
 **Fabric AdventureWorks Architecture**